fommil/fpmortals/manuscript/wip.md

 type, that does not incur any object allocation costs (subject to some rules of use).

-For example you may provide context around some numbers to avoid getting them mixed up:
+For example we can provide context around some numbers to avoid getting them mixed up:

 {lang="text"}